CURRENT OPPORTUNITIES

 She spent 12 months on a rotation of several of SBS’s programs and platforms before being offered an ongoing contract which sees her working mostly on SBS News, both sourcing and producing stories as well as reporting on the nightly news most evenings.
 Abbie completed her Bachelor’s Degree at RMIT University in Melbourne within the School of Media and Communication.
 She has always had a love for news, journalism and the creative and performing arts.

 To date, her time at SBS has taken her on many local, interstate and international assignments, including recent trips to Cambodia and Germany.
-Abbie also reported for SBS on the recent Christchurch terrorist attacks in New Zealand.
+Abbie also reported for SBS on the recent Christchurch terrorist attacks in New Zealand

-Mode of mentorship Abbie is happy to communicate via phone and email, and would be glad to have a few coffee catch-ups throughout the mentorship.
-She can provide excellent guidance to journalism students regarding assignments and media production and can share her journey and advice on how to get your foot in the door in media. |
+Abbie is happy to communicate via phone and email, and would be glad to have a few coffee catch-ups throughout the mentorship.
+She can provide excellent guidance to journalism students regarding assignments and media production and can share her journey and advice on how to get your foot in the door in media.

-How to apply Please submit the following to [email protected]:
+Please submit the following to [email protected]:

 Business / Management / International